 December - diciembre - no points for guessing that the final month of our year is also numeric.
 In Latin, Decembris came from decem, or ten in Latin for the tenth month, of the Roman year.

-Try Busuu interactive app-based language courses app and learn the everyday language you’ll actually use.
+Try Busuu's free online language courses and learn everyday Spanish vocabulary you’ll actually use.